 But there are signs that casino operators may be losing their grip.
 In Massachusetts, a sports betting law proposal in the works would allow mobile operators to receive direct licensing without needing it to run through a casino.
 The groundwork for direct licensing is being established.

 States that have a legal and regulated sports betting industry

-As a result of the Supreme Courts reversal of the sports betting ban, seven additional states join Nevada with Delaware becoming the first new state to allow it under the expanded market.
+As a result of the Supreme Courts reversal of the sports betting ban, ten additional states join Nevada with Delaware becoming the first new state to allow it under the expanded market.
 While each state is different, they all allow sports betting in some form whether it’s through casino operations, tribes, or digital.